 For example, many travel insurance plans exclude pre-existing medical conditions.
 If you’re in the unfortunate situation of needing medical care for that condition, you’re probably not going to get any benefit out of the travel insurance.

 Travel insurance also is generally only secondary to other coverages.
 So if an airline loses your bags or your flight is canceled, your travel insurance company is probably going to require you to first ask your airline for assistance.

 In short, travel insurance isn’t a cure-all for everything that may come up traveling.
-Considering that annual travel insurance can easily run over $1,000 USD — and that most people will never actually make a claim under it — it’s worth really thinking hard about whether or not you need it.
+Considering that an annual travel insurance plan can easily run over $1,000 USD — and that most people will never actually make a claim under it — it’s certainly worth thinking about whether or not you need it.